pablop16n/web-docs-scorer/README.md

 ## How does the tagger work

-The quality tagger computes a score for each document ( the **quality_score**) which is obtained by using several subscores computed over the document textual quality indicators:
+The quality tagger computes a score (**quality_score**) for each document which is obtained by using several subscores computed over the document textual indicators:

 | Indicator subcore  |  Based on   |  Scale   | Sense of the score |
 |---|---|---|---|